-Readings for the day (Lectionary 27 – Sunday, October 2, 2016):
+Readings for the day (Christ the King – Sunday, November 24, 2019):

 Dear friends in Christ, grace to you and peace from God our Father, and our Lord and Savior Jesus the Christ.
 Amen.